Call Today

 8. As you begin the spline down the next side of the frame use the small headed tool to work the spline into the corner.
 As nice as the spline tool is to use it is difficult to get the spline into the corner.

 9. Continue this all the way around the frame until you reach your starting point.
-Using the utility knife cut any excess spline off.
+Using the utility knife cut off any excess spline.

 10. Finish removing any excess screen by cutting the screen along the outer edge of the screen channel.

-While replacing the screen is not labor intensive there is a learning curve to the task.
-It is easy to, while trying to remove any slack in the screen, pull the screen too tight as you work it into the channel.
+While replacing the screen is not labor intensive there is a learning curve to the task. .
+While trying to remove any slack in the screen, it is easy to pull the screen too tight as you work it into the channel.
 This can, in some cases, pull the frame in.
-I would suggest not taking this up as your first DIY project.
+In general, this is not a task recommended for beginning DIYers.

 Learn More About Our Screen Rooms